 FICA Tax Calculator 2025 / 2026

 Calculate your FICA taxes (Social Security and Medicare) on annual wages and see both the employee and employer share.
 Enter your annual wages, filing status, and tax year, and the calculator applies 2025 rates: 6.2% Social Security on the employee side (capped at the $176,100 wage base per SSA) plus 6.2% employer match on the same capped amount, plus 1.45% Medicare on all wages with no cap for both employee and employer, and an additional 0.9% Medicare surtax on the employee side only for wages exceeding $200,000 (single) or $250,000 (married filing jointly).
 The tool shows your employee share, employer share, and totals for each component.
 FICA (Federal Insurance Contributions Act) funds Social Security (Old-Age, Survivors, and Disability Insurance) and Medicare (Hospital Insurance).
 Most W-2 employees pay only the employee half because the employer matches; self-employed individuals pay both sides through self-employment tax, which is calculated differently.
-You can edit the Social Security wage base field if the SSA announces a 2026 adjustment before it is published in the IRS tables.
+The 2026 Social Security wage base is $184,500 (SSA announced this in October 2025); you can edit the wage base field to match your own pay records.
 Use this calculator when reviewing a paycheck, understanding your total tax burden, or comparing the employer-side FICA costs in hiring decisions.
 The four FAQs address what FICA stands for and funds, the wage base, the Additional Medicare Tax, and self-employment tax treatment.

 On annual wages of $85,000.00 (single filer, 2025), your employee FICA is $6,502.50: Social Security $5,270.00 plus Medicare $1,232.50.
 Your employer matches $6,502.50.